Course - Behavioural and Cognitive Neuroscience - NEVR3003

 Course content

 The course provides a thorough introduction to the biological foundation of behaviour and cognition.
-It focuses on the neural mechanisms for behaviour and cognition, with particular emphasis on sleep, motivation, learning and memory, language, and emotions.
-The lectures will also address neurological and psychiatric symptoms and disorders, with emphasis on the underlying neural mechanisms.
+It focuses on the neural mechanisms for behaviour and cognition, with particular emphasis, but not limited to, on learning and memory, motivation, and emotions.
+The lectures will also address disorders, with emphasis on the underlying neural mechanisms, and introduce some tools by which we can study human brain function.

 Learning outcome